What is bowel cancer?

-This is a long tube (4–6 m) that absorbs nutrients from food.
+This is a long tube (4–6 metres) that absorbs nutrients from food.
 It is longer but narrower than the large bowel.
 It has three parts:

-- duodenum – the first section of the small bowel; receives broken-down food from the stomach
+- duodenum – the first section of the small bowel, which receives broken-down food from the stomach

 - jejunum – the middle section of the small bowel

-- ileum – the final and longest section of the small bowel; transfers waste matter to the large bowel.
+- ileum – the final and longest section of the small bowel, which transfers waste matter to the large bowel.

 The large bowel (large intestine)

-- caecum – a pouch that receives waste from the small bowel; the appendix is a small tube hanging off the end of the caecum
+- caecum – a pouch that receives waste from the small bowel

-- colon – the main working area of the large bowel, the colon takes up most of the large bowel's length and has four parts: ascending colon, transverse colon, descending colon and sigmoid colon
+- colon – the main working area of the large bowel that takes up most of the large bowel's length

 This is the opening at the end of the bowel.
 During a bowel movement, the anal muscles relax to release faeces.
-Anal cancer is treated differently to bowel cancer, see Understanding Anal Cancer.
+Anal cancer is treated differently to bowel cancer.